apache/arrow/docs/source/python/dataset.rst

     dataset.to_table().to_pandas().head(3)

-We can now filter on the partition keys, which avoids loading certain files at all if they do not match the predicate:
+We can now filter on the partition keys, which avoids loading files altogether if they do not match the predicate:

 .. ipython:: python